the-teachingRSE-project/competencies/competencies.md

 #### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasingly important topics in research, as exemplified by the demand of an increasing amount of research funding agencies requiring openness.
-Hence an RSEs is required that has a deepened knowledge in (RC) and how to distribute software publicly(SRU, SP), the Open Science RSE.
+Hence an Open Science RSE is required to have a deepened knowledge in (RC) and how to distribute software publicly (SRU, SP).
 Open Science RSEs can help researchers navigate the technical questions that come up when practising Open Science, such as "How do I make my code presentable?", "What do I need to do to make my software FAIR?", or "How do I sustainably work with an (international) team on a large code base?".
-Like the Data-focused RSE they have a deep understanding of RDM topics.
+Like the Data-focused RSE, they have a deep understanding of RDM topics.

-#### Project/Community manager RSEs
+#### Project/Community Manager RSEs

 When research software projects become larger, they need someone who manages processes and people.
-This gap can be filled by people that invest into the (PM), (USERS), and (TEAM) skills.
+This gap can be filled by people who invest in the (PM), (USERS), and (TEAM) skills.
 Building a community around a research project is an important building block in building sustainable software [@Segal2009], so these RSEs play an important role, even if they do not necessarily touch much of the code themselves.

 #### Teaching RSEs
-RSEs interested in developing their (TEACH) skill can focus on teaching the next generation of researchers and/or RSEs and will play a vital role in improving the quality research software.
+RSEs interested in developing their (TEACH) skill can focus on teaching the next generation of researchers and/or RSEs and will play a vital role in improving the quality of research software.
 They need to have a good understanding of all RSE competencies relevant to their domain and additionally should have experience or training in the educational field.

 #### User Interface/User Experience Designers for Research Software
 Scientific software is a complex product that often needs to be refined in order to be usable even by other scientists.
-To facilitate this, there are people required that specialise into the (DOCBB) and probably the (LIBS) competency with a focus to make end-user facing software really reusable and hence FAIR.
+To facilitate this, there are people required that specialise in the (DOCBB) and probably the (LIBS) competency with a focus on making end-user facing software really reusable and hence FAIR.
-This task is supported by strong (MOD) skills to reason about the behaviour of potential users of a software.
+This task is supported by strong (MOD) skills to reason about the behaviour of potential users of the software.

 ### Specialisations outside the core RSE competencies